 You will get information about the help available for your child.
 Together, you can plan what you would like to do next.

 What if the assessment shows my child has good vision?

 Even though your child was referred from the vision screen, the more extensive testing may find no important problems.

 It is important that you have enough information following the vision screen to help you decide whether you want your child referred for a full assessment.
 You may also want to discuss it with your partner, family or whānau.

-For further information about children’s vision screening, or to download this brochure, visit the Ministry of Health website or call the free 24-hour health advice service, Plunketline (0800 933 922).
+To find out more about children’s hearing screening, or to download this brochure, visit the Ministry of Health website: www.moh.govt.nz/b4schoolcheck or call the free 24-hour health advice service, Plunketline on (0800 933 922).